iconfu/svg-sprite-inject/README.md

 </html>
 ```

-**That's all: The SVG Sprite is injected and all images referencing images from the SVG Sprite will !!!**
+**That's all: The SVG Sprite gets injected and the images referencing the SVG Sprite will show!!!**

+:sparkles: :sparkles: :sparkles:

 <hr>